5G is one of the hottest topics in broadcasting and, for the media and entertainment sector, the technology will prove to be transformative.

 Remote production is one of the earliest and most exciting and developed of 5G use cases.
 As a much more efficient method of producing live sports, news, entertainment and events coverage than traditional outside broadcasts, it will allow broadcasters to deploy fewer camera operators to events (although many more cameras) and enable staff to work on multiple events a day, located in a centralised studio.

-Inevitably, 5G is set to play a key role in the IBC 2022 Accelerator programme, with projects including ‘5G and the Arena of the Future for XR Events’ and ‘5G Remote Production … in the middle of nowhere’ already taking shape.
+Inevitably, 5G played a key role in the IBC 2022 Accelerator programme, with projects including ‘5G and the Arena of the Future for XR Events’ and ‘5G Remote Production … in the middle of nowhere’ pushing the envelope of what was possible.
 Looking back a couple of years, an early-stage proof of concept for 5G Remote Production featured in this accelerator project:

-This was designed for broadcasters to get an inside track on some of the multi-camera remote production capabilities, challenges and possibilities to come during the very early phases of 5G deployment, and with further key standards completion to come in 2021.
+This was designed for broadcasters to get an inside track on some of the multi-camera remote production capabilities, challenges and possibilities to come during the very early phases of 5G deployment.

 In 2021, an Accelerator looking at the role of 5G in Location-Based entertainment experience in extended realities - or 5G in Location-Based eXtended realities (LBXR) - made waves.
 Designed to examine how 5G’s low latency and provision of edge computing in particular can amplify important aspects of LBXR’s (Location-Based eXtended Realities) immersive interactivity, technical feasibility, inclusion, and accessibility, the project looked to the gaming market as a testbed.